 Erin Newell graduated from the Royal College of Art in 2010.
 She was shortlisted for the 2011 Open Prize for video painting, and recently exhibited at Eastern Bloc Centre for New Media & Interdisciplinary Art in Montreal and Tyneside Cinema in Newcastle.

 Phil is CEO of an internet software development company, Perfect Channel.
-He has worked on projects for numerous organisations including: BBC, V&A, Specsavers, London Underground, and The Guardian.
+He has worked on projects for numerous organisations including the BBC, V&A, Specsavers, London Underground, and the Guardian.
 This is their first collaboration on an artwork.